spinalcordmri/spinalcordmri.github.io/README.md

 # `forum.spinalcordmri.org`

 The webforum ["forum.spinalcordmri.org"](https://forum.spinalcordmri.org/) is a subdomain of the spinalcordmri.org website.
-The forum was [originally envisioned](https://github.com/neuropoly/onboarding/issues/71#issuecomment-1008948573) as a general web forum and community for discussing MRI processing, acquisition, etc. That being said, the spinalcordmri.org forum is often colloquially referred to as the "SCT Forum", because the most active part of the forum is the ["SCT"](https://forum.spinalcordmri.org/c/sct/8) subsection.
+The forum was [originally envisioned](https://github.com/neuropoly/onboarding/issues/71#issuecomment-1008948573) as a general web forum and community for discussing MRI processing, acquisition, etc.

 The forum runs using the open-source forum software Discourse, and operates within a VM provided by DigitalOcean.
 This means that it is an entirely separate site from the main website, and so the setup, configuration, and administration of the forum is a bit more involved than the Jekyll part of the site.